Full-Stack-93/alx-system_engineering-devops-2/0x00-shell_basics/README.md

 Task 8: Script to  delete the file betty.
 The file betty is in /tmp/my_first_directory - rm /tmp/my_first_directory/betty
-Task 9: Script to delete the directory my_first_directory that is in the /tmp directory - rm -r /tmp/my_first_directory
+Task 9: Script to delete the directory my_first_directory that is in the /tmp directory - rm -r /tmp/my_first_directory Task 10: Script to change the working directory to the previous one - cd -